 - Free: Free means free.
 While Thinkific will try to upsell you rather frequently, you can’t really complain when you’re not paying anything.
 There’s no custom domain, but there are plenty of starter options that work well for first-time course builders.
 You can always upgrade later.

-- Basic: For $49 per month or $39 per month through the annual package, you have access to a custom domain, email integration, affiliate benefits, SEO structuring, and more.
+- Basic: The basic plan starts at $49 per month or $39 per month through the annual package.
+You have access to a custom domain, email integration, affiliate benefits, SEO structuring, and more.

-- Pro: For $99 per month or $79 per month through the annual package, you have live Zoom meeting integration, multiple course admin options, a community building feature, email integration, and more.
+- Pro: The professional plan starts at $99 per month or $79 per month through the annual package.
+You have live Zoom meeting integration, multiple course admin options, a community building feature, email integration, and more.

 Pricing is something that we really need to discuss.
 While you’ll notice that a lot of features and benefits from each of these LMS systems differ, their pricing structures do as well.